Home

 Checkout this repository and build it first (see the Build section), no prebuilts are provided.<br> To use Tiny3D in your project, add the following line in your Makefile:

-Where T3D_INST points to the path of this repository.<br> Internally this will handle adding the correct include path and linking Tiny3D itself into you project.<br>
+Internally this will handle the required configuration to link Tiny3D itself into you project.<br>

 In general, it's easier to simply take one of the included example projects as a starting point.<br> These can be found in the examples directory, where each of them goes into details about different features.<br>